imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 > GetSubaccountsWithTokensResponse GetSubaccountsWithTokens (GetSubaccountsWithTokensInputObject getSubaccountsWithTokensInputObject, decimal? page = null, int? limit = null)

 Get all subaccounts with their REST API tokens associated with specified app name.

-When more than one token related to app name, last key will be returned.

 ### Example
 ```csharp